Clements Markham: Death and legacy

 It has been suggested that Markham's prejudices about polar travel, particularly his belief in the "nobility" of manhauling, had been passed to Scott, to the detriment of all future British expeditions.
 Mill's measured opinion, that Markham was "an enthusiast rather than a scholar", has been asserted as a fair summary of his strengths and weaknesses, and as the basis for his influence on the discipline of geography in the late-19th and early-20th centuries.
 He is commemorated by Mount Markham, 82°51′S 161°21′E, in the Transantarctic range, discovered and named by Scott on his southern march during the Discovery expedition in 1902.

 The Markham River in Papua New Guinea was named after him; Carsten Borchgrevink discovered and named Markham Island in the Ross Sea during his 1900 expedition, a gesture that was not, however, acknowledged by Markham.
 The name lives on in Lima, Peru, through Markham College, a private co-educational school.
 Minna Bluff, a promontory extending into the Ross Ice Shelf, was named by Scott for Lady Markham.
 The plant genus Markhamia was named after Markham by the German botanist Berthold Carl Seemann in 1863.

 Markham's estate was valued for probate purposes at £7,740 (2008 equivalent £376,000).
 He was survived by his wife Minna, to whom Albert Hastings Markham's 1917 biography of Sir Clements is dedicated.
 Markham's only child, May, avoided public life and devoted herself to church work in the East End of London.
 According to the family's entry in Burke's Landed Gentry she died in 1926.

 Portrayal in media

-Markham was portrayed by the character actor Geoffrey Chater in the BBC TV miniseries Shackleton in 1983.
+Markham was portrayed by the character actor Geoffrey Chater in the BBC TV miniseries Shackleton in 1983, and by Alexander Knox in the Central Television serial The Last Place on Earth in 1985.